Skip to main content

 # Might not be the component you think

-# Check all component versions at time of incident
+# Check all component versions

-# Rollback all changed components
+# Rollback multiple components if needed

 Next Steps